-Bunker Hill Community College’s waitlist was instituted to give students a fair and equitable opportunity to add courses that are currently closed but might become available in the future.
+Bunker Hill Community College’s waitlist system gives students a fair and equitable opportunity to add courses that are currently closed but might become available in the future.
 You may add yourself to the waitlist for one section of a closed or waitlisted course; you may also register for an open seat in another section of that same course.
 Our system reviews openings at the end of each day and sends out an automated email to your BHCC email account, allowing students a 24 hour window to register for the course (and pay).
 At the end of the next day if you have not registered for the opening, an email will go out to the next person on the waitlist.
 Waitlists end at the close of business on the last official day of registration; no waitlists exist during our schedule adjustment (add/drop) period with the exception of late start and mini session courses.

 Schedule Adjustment (add/drop)

 At the close of business on the last official day of registration (Academic calendar) the schedule adjustment (add/drop) period begins.
 Students should make the adjustment online and make full payment at the time of the adjustment.
 Students who have difficulty and are unable to process a schedule adjustment online should seek assistance at the Admissions & Registration desk on the Charlestown Campus or the Enrollment Office on the Chelsea Campus.
-Financial Aid recipients must notify the Financial Aid Office of any adjustments to their original registration and all adjustments must be made by the end of the designated schedule adjustment deadline.
 Failure to do so will result in the dropping of all courses.
 Students who drop a course before the schedule adjustment deadline will receive a refund.
 There are no refunds after the posted schedule adjustment deadlines.
 The schedule adjustment period ends at 11:59 p.m. on the schedule adjustment deadline date.

 Students may add a course during schedule adjustment period if: